alexhokl/notes/kubernetes.md

         type: RuntimeDefault
 ```

-This set the Seccomp profile to the node's container run default profile.
+The above configuration sets the Seccomp profile to the node's default profile.

+Valid values of `type` are `RuntimeDefault`, `Unconfined` and `Localhost`.

+`localhostProfile` must be set if type is `localhost` and it allows a profile
-Note that profile can be pre-configured on a node.
+can be pre-configured on a node.

 ```yaml
 securityContext: